npm/policies/orgs-terms.md

 in the public documentation for npm Orgs at
 <https://www.npmjs.com/npm/private-packages>, and npm grants you
 permission to use those features and services for one organization (your _Org_).
 Permission to use npm Orgs isn't exclusive to you, and you can't transfer it to others.
-You may give other Website account holders permission to use npm Orgs by adding their accounts as members of your Org, provided those account holders agree to and abide by the npm Open Source Terms.
+You may give other account holders permission to use npm Orgs by adding their accounts as members of your Org, provided those account holders agree to and abide by the npm Open Source Terms.

 Your permission to use npm Orgs, your Org members' permission to use npm Orgs, and npm's commitment to provide npm Orgs are all subject to these